APRTSM/Historian/README.md

 # Clean Patches and Methods

 Cleaned patches and extracted methods are stored in `tmp/patches` and `tmp/methods` respectively.
-If you wish to regenerate them out of `datsets` consider the following.
+If you wish to regenerate them out of `datasets`, consider the following.

 Initialize submodules:
 ```bash
 git submodule update --init --recursive
 ```

-Add [`Defects4J`](https://github.com/rjust/defects4j) in `benchmarks/defects4j` to the path and initialize it, for detailed instructions please visit [`Defects4J`](https://github.com/rjust/defects4j):
+Add [`Defects4J`](https://github.com/rjust/defects4j) in `benchmarks/defects4j` to the path and initialize it.
+For detailed instructions, please visit [`Defects4J`](https://github.com/rjust/defects4j):

-Add IDs to Bugs.jar,
+Add IDs to Bugs.jar:
 ```bash
 cp -r benchmarks/ID2commit-bugsjar benchmarks/bugsjar/ID2commit
 ```